-“Where are you heading?”, one of two biking ladies in their sixties asked while I passed them halfway to Watsonville.
-“Big Sur”, I yelled back over my shoulder, to which she responded: “Good for you!
+“Where are you heading?” one of two biking ladies in their sixties asked while I passed them halfway to Watsonville.
+“Big Sur!”
+I yelled over my shoulder, to which she responded: “Good for you!
 Have an Ambrosia Burger and a beer once you get there!”.
 It was close to lunchtime on the second day of my first multi-day bike touring adventure.
-A classic for the motorized traveler, I opted for riding from San Francisco along the Pacific Coast Highway to Los Angeles.
+I opted for a classic: cycling from San Francisco along the Pacific Coast Highway to Los Angeles.

-I had only picked up road biking a couple of years earlier but fell in love with this sort of activity and way of traveling through the landscape.
-My confidence in the bike grew by committing to doing longer and longer rides, venturing out into new territory in the South Bay of the San Francisco Bay Area where I used to live.
+I had only picked up road biking a couple of years earlier but fell in love with the activity and way of traveling through the landscape.
+My confidence on the bike grew by doing increasingly longer rides, venturing out into new territory in the San Francisco Bay Area where I used to live.
 After completing a few organized century rides, I felt ready to take on the challenge of a continuous tour over multiple days.

-After coasting through Sand City, I reached the outskirts of Monterey, where I stopped to say hi to a fellow bike tourist going the other direction.
+After coasting through Sand City, I reached the outskirts of Monterey, where I bumped into a fellow bike tourist going in the other direction.
 Ian, from Arizona, was on an even bigger mission than I was, biking from Tuscon to Seattle.
-“I rode for a little bit in Arizona and then took the train to LA”, he admitted.
-“Wow, and you are also carrying a trailer!”, hinting at the bike trailer he was pulling.
+“I rode for a bit in Arizona and then took the train to LA,” he admitted.
+“Wow, and you are also carrying a trailer!” hinting at the bike trailer he was pulling.
 “Yeah, I am carrying my 40-pound dog.
 He is an albino and deaf and blind”, he responded.
 This caught me by surprise.
-Part of me felt sad in light of the physical hardship of the dog, but Ian’s care and value of his dog’s companionship moved me even more.
-We parted ways, him just relaxing for a day in Monterey before heading further north and me heading into downtown to find a good lunch spot.
+Part of me felt sad in light of the physical hardship of the dog, but Ian’s care and the value of his dog’s companionship moved me even more.
+We parted ways, him relaxing for a day in Monterey before heading further north and me heading downtown to find a good lunch spot.

 After lunch, the route started hugging the coast and arguably the most scenic part of the trip began: from Carmel to the southernmost point of Big Sur.
 Covering a good chunk of it on day two, including scenic spots like the Bixby Bridge, I overnighted at a resort/motel just north of Pfeiffer Big Sur Campground.

-This being a Saturday, the pier was filled with locals and tourists alike, soaking in the weather and finding some entertainment from the various outlets.
-I stood by the metal railing facing south from the pier and engaged in some people watching for a moment.
-Eventually, my thoughts drifted towards recapping the last six days, the things I got to see and the experience I got to have.
+On this Saturday, the pier was filled with locals and tourists alike, soaking in the weather and finding entertainment from the various outlets.
+I stood by a metal railing facing south from the pier and engaged in some people-watching for a moment.
+Eventually, my thoughts drifted toward recapping the last six days, the things I saw, and my experience.
 And I knew right then that this wasn’t the last bike tour I would do.
 I was hooked and hungry for more.

 Update: After completing this ride in 2012, I had the opportunity to share my attained knowledge and experience with audiences at local REI stores in the San Francisco Bay Area.
 The slides for those presentations are available on slideshare.